Language: EN

 In all these cases

-• If condition1 is met, the internal conditional block would be executed.
+• If condition1 is true, the block of the internal conditional would be executed.

-• If condition2 is met, the IF block of the internal conditional would be executed.
+• If condition2 is true, the IF block of the internal conditional would be executed.

-• If condition2 is not met, the ELSE block of the internal conditional would be executed.
+• If condition2 is false, the ELSE block of the internal conditional would be executed.

-• If condition1 is not met, the ELSE block of the external conditional would be executed.
+• If condition1 is false, the ELSE block of the external conditional would be executed.

-Nested conditionals are a very common practice.
-You will use them frequently and, in itself, it doesn’t have to be a bad thing.
+Nesting conditionals is a very common practice.
+You will use it frequently. (and, in itself, it doesn’t have to be a bad thing).

-However, nested conditionals always introduce a degree of complexity when reading and interpreting the code.
+However, nesting conditionals always introduces a degree of complexity when reading and interpreting the code.

-For example, suppose the following code.
-Interpreting this code “forces me to think too much”.
-Thinking is fine, but if you are looking for an error, or reading someone else’s code, or it’s Thursday and you’ve been reviewing code for 8 hours a day… the easier you make it for me, the better.
+For example, let’s consider the following code.
+Interpreting this code “forces me to think too much” (think about whether you are looking for an error, or reading someone else’s code, or it’s Thursday and you’ve been reviewing code for 8 hours… the easier you make it, the better).

 if (isValidUser)